 Snow Wardens act as our eyes and ears.
 Their role is to notify the Council of any particular problems in their area; they are not expected to clear snow themselves.
-In response to a question raised the County Council are happy for householders to clear footpaths outside their house.
-No-one has been prosecuted for doing this.

 The number of potholes on our roads increases during cold periods.
 Please report any potholes which could pose a safety hazard to cyclists, motorcyclists and car users.